mitre/heimdall2/README.md

 ### Heimdall Server - Docker

 Given that Heimdall requires at least a database service, we use Docker and Docker Compose to provide a simple deployment experience.
+This process will also deploy an NGINX webserver in front of Heimdall to handle TLS.

 #### Setup Docker Container (Clean Install)